faucetsdn/udmi/docs/specs/sequences/generated.md

 device publishes correct make and model information in state messages

-1. Test skipped: make and model not defined in metadata
+1. Check that make and model in state matches make in metadata

 ## state_software (BETA)

 device publishes correct software information in state messages

-1. Test skipped: software not defined in metadata
+1. Check that software in metadata matches state

 ## system_last_update (STABLE)